code4t2/acmeair-springboot/Documentation/SpringBoot_to_Mongo_Instructions.md

 See the MongoDB [Manual](http://docs.mongodb.org/manual/) for more information on using MongoDB.

-## Start Liberty and Load the database.
+## Start Spring Boot app and Load the database.

 Follow the remaining steps in the [Spring Boot instructions document](SpringBoot_Instructions.md).